A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta Decay Search: Establishment of Room-Temperature Synthesis approach

 High-resolution time-of-flight mass spectrometry (HR-TOF-MS) was employed to elucidate the reaction mechanism.
 Initial characterization was performed on a solution of TeA in MeOH.
-When TeA was stirred in MeOH, the solid gradually dissolved, a process that was accelerated under heated conditions.
+When TeA was stirred in MeOH, the solid gradually appeared to dissolve at room temperature, but this observation resulted from chemical reactions rather than from simple physical dissolution.
 HR-TOF-MS analysis of the resulting mixture revealed multiple Te-containing peak clusters in the mass spectrum.
 Analysis of the Te isotopic abundance ratios in these peak clusters confirmed they correspond to compounds containing 1, 2, 3, 4, and 5 Te atoms in their molecular structures (as shown in Fig. ~\ref{fig:MS-1}).
 In these poly-tellurium compounds, the Te atoms are not bridged by MeOH molecules.
 When TeA reacts with HD (which contains two hydroxyl groups), a Te-O-(CH$_2$-CH-(C$_4$H$_9$))-O-Te structure may form, where the HD bridges two Te atoms.
 In contrast, MeOH possesses only one hydroxyl group and can react with only one TeA molecule, preventing it from bridging two Te atoms.
 These observations suggest that TeA molecules can undergo dehydration to form Te-O-Te, Te-O-Te-O-Te, and Te-O-Te-O-Te-O-Te structures.
 The preliminary structural information of the Te compounds corresponding to the peak clusters was determined by combining Te isotopic abundance ratios and molecular weight data.
 The relative abundances of the various Te compounds were calculated based on mass spectral peak intensities.
 For example, The peak cluster spanning m/z 300.97$\sim$310.97 in Fig. ~\ref{fig:MS-1} represents a compound formed by the reaction of one TeA molecule with four MeOH molecules, with elimination of four water molecules, denoted as 1Te(OH)$_6$+4MeOH-4H$_2$O. The four most abundant compounds in the reaction products of TeA with MeOH were 2Te(OH)$_6$+7MeOH-8H$_2$O, 1Te(OH)$_6$+4MeOH-4H$_2$O, 1Te(OH)$_6$+5MeOH-5H$_2$O, and 2Te(OH)$_6$+6MeOH-7H$_2$O, collectively accounting for approximately 65\% of the total abundance.
 When the Te-MeOH solution was stored at room temperature for 2.5 years and reanalyzed by mass spectrometry, all compound species remained identical, with only minor changes in their relative abundances (Fig. ~\ref{fig:MS-2}).
 Considering the substantial quantitative errors inherent in mass spectrometry, these results demonstrate that the products derived from the reaction between TeA and MeOH exhibit excellent stability, showing no significant changes after 2.5 years at ambient temperature, indicating high stability.